A very simple recipe , Batata y Yuca Fritas (Sweet Potato and Cassava Fries) can either be served as an appetizer or as a side dish.

 These two ingredients are probably the most important elements in our kitchen bequeathed to us by our pre-Columbian ancestors.
 It is our luck that these roots, that grow easily in our island, have remained an important part of our culinary culture.

-Good cassava is very tender, with a rich buttery taste.
+Good cassava once cooked is very tender, with a rich buttery taste.
 It can be served for breakfast, lunch or dinner and goes well with nearly any dish in our cuisine.
+We have many recipes for you to try yuca.

-Another staple of the Taino diet was batata: sweet potato.
-Its name originates from the Taino language and it grew in our island in pre-Columbian times.
+Its name originates from the Taino language and it grew on our island in pre-Columbian times.
 In the US sweet potatoes are often mislabeled as yams.
 Yams are of Asian/African origin.

 There are many varieties of sweet potatoes.
 The one with orange flesh common in the US is now available in the DR, the most common one here has purple skin and greenish flesh.
 It is also sweeter and richer in starch than the orange one.
-This is important because in some dishes the lack of starch will yield poor results in your recipe (like in pan de batata)
+This is important because in some dishes the lack of starch will yield poor results in your recipe (check out other recipes with batata)

-These simple fritters are usually found in frituras, the humble neighborhood food stands, but also as appetizers in fancier restaurants.
+These simple fritters are usually found in frituras, the humble neighborhood food stands, served as side dishes, but also as appetizers in fancier restaurants.
 You can also serve them to accompany your meat dishes.

 Batata y Yuca Fritas Recipe (Sweet Potato and Cassava Fries)